HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 -  public List<Route> getRoutes()
    returns a list of Route objects: each one is an instance of a `akka.Http Route object <https://doc.akka.io/docs/akka-http/current/routing-dsl/routes.html>`_ and defines a specific endpoint url and its logic.
-   To simplify the developement, the ApplicationApiGroup abtract class provides a method (bindPostRequest) that builds a akka Route that responds to a specific http request with an (optional) json body as input.
+   To simplify the developement, the ApplicationApiGroup abstract class provides a method (bindPostRequest) that builds a akka Route that responds to a specific http request with an (optional) json body as input.
 This method receives the following parameters:
    - the endpoint path
    - the function to process the request
    - the class that represents the input data received by the  HTTP request call